AmesingFlank/cADT/README.md

 # cADT
 Haskell Style ADT/Pattern-Matching for C++

-(Ok, hold on, not working right now.)
+(Oops, hold on, not working right now.)

 # Installation
 This is a header-only library.
 Simply #include "cADT.h" will do.